ebbryan/node-express-sequelize-api/README.md

-# Node.js Express Sequelize Todo, User, and Role API
+# Node.js Express TypeScript Sequelize Todo, User, and Role API

-A robust and scalable RESTful API for managing todo items, users, and roles, built with Node.js, Express.js, Sequelize ORM, and PostgreSQL.
+A robust and scalable RESTful API for managing todo items, users, and roles, built with Node.js, Express.js, TypeScript, Sequelize ORM, and PostgreSQL.
 This API follows clean architecture principles with separation of concerns and is designed for easy maintenance and future expansion.

 ## 🚀 Features